ismaelucm/massis_tutorial/docs/Examples.md

 MassisLua.createHumanDeferred("Cafeteria", 10, "BackGate", 50)
 ```

-We have used the command *createHumanDeferred* creating agents with a delay (50 seconds in this case).
+We have used the command *createHumanDeferred* to create agents with a delay (50 seconds in this case).
 This allows the second wave of agents.

-To launch the example, the following command is needed
+The example can be executed with the following command:

 ```bash
 > ./LaunchServer.sh -f EntranceToClassDifferentWaves.lua